-C. [Waived individual]Limited work participation status individuals:
+C. Limited work participation status individuals:

-- (1) An individual granted [a waiver] an extension of the 60-month term limit due to a hardship determination shall be required to meet with the work program contractor.
-[An individual determined to be waived due to hardship] The individual shall be referred by the department to the work program contractor: - (a) no later than the first day of the 61^{st} month for a case in active status in the 60^{th} month; or - (b) by the end of the first month of the benefit group's hardship extension period for a benefit group whose certification period expires in the 60^{th} month; or - (c) upon approval of a hardship extension period for a benefit group whose case is closed. - (2) [The waived individual shall be required to comply with any contingency for eligibility] If approved for a limited work participation status, the participant shall be required to comply with the limited work participation rate determined by the [incapacity review unit] IRU under hardship, including but not limited to, counseling; substance abuse treatment; speech or physical therapy, continuing or follow up medical treatment; keeping doctor's appointments; family counseling; or engaging in programs or activities to address the hardship type. - D. Other benefit group members: Any other individual included in the NMW benefit group who is determined to be a mandatory work participant must comply with work program requirements set forth at 8.102.460 NMAC.
+- (1) An individual granted an extension of the 60-month term limit due to a hardship determination shall be required to meet with the work program contractor.
+The individual shall be referred by the department to the work program contractor: - (a) no later than the first day of the 61st month for a case in active status in the 60th month; or - (b) by the end of the first month of the benefit group's hardship extension period for a benefit group whose certification period expires in the 60^{th} month; or - (c) upon approval of a hardship extension period for a benefit group whose case is closed.

+- (2) An individual granted an extension of the 60-month time limit shall be required to comply with the limited work participation hours as determined by the IRU under hardship, including but not limited to, counseling; substance abuse treatment; speech or physical therapy, continuing or follow up medical treatment; keeping doctor's appointments; family counseling; or engaging in programs or activities to address the hardship type. - D. Other benefit group members: Any other individual included in the NMW benefit group must comply with NMW compliance requirements set forth at 8.102.460 NMAC.